Valuation Interview Questions

 #21 – Would an LBO or DCF give higher valuation?
 Why?

 Usually, DCF will give a higher valuation.
 Unlike DCF, in LBO analysis, you won’t get any cash flow between year 1 and final year.
 So the analysis is done the basis of terminal value only.
 In the case of DCF, the valuation is done both on the basis of cash flows and the terminals values; thus it tends to be higher.

 #22 – Let’s say that a company has no profit and no revenue.
 How would you value that company?

 The simplest way to look at it is to answer that is to say that the valuation of the company would be done by using other metrics.
 As there is no profit and no revenue, there won’t be any cash flow.
-Thus, using creative multiples which will go with the inherent nature of the business will do the trick.
+Thus, using creative multiples that will go with the inherent nature of the business will do the trick.

 #23 – How would you value a mango tree?